 Comment 4.4.
-Framings were discussed in Section 3.4, but have not played a significant role so far, except to explain the lack of a Reidemeister 1 relation.
-We now need to discuss framings in order to provide a topological explanation for the unzip (tube doubling) operation.
+In order to understand the local topological meaning of the unzip operation, we need to discuss framings in more depth.
+Recall that framings were mentioned in Section 3.4, but have not played a significant role so far, except to explain the lack of a Reidemeister 1 relation.

-In the local topological interpretation of wTF^o , strands represent ribbon-knotted tubes with foam vertices, which are also equipped with a framing, arising from the blackboard framing of the strand diagrams via Satoh's tubing map.
-Strand doubling is the operation of doubling a tube by "pushing it off itself slightly" in the framing direction, as shown in Figure 15.
+In the local topological interpretation of wTF, strands represent ribbon-knotted tubes with foam vertices, which are also equipped with a framing, arising from the blackboard framing of the strand diagrams via Satoh's tubing map.
+Topologically, unzip is the operation of doubling a tube by "pushing it off itself slightly" in the framing direction, as shown in Figure 17.

 Recall that ribbon knotted tubes have a "filling", with only "ribbon" self-intersections [WKO1, Section 2.2.2].
 When we double a tube, we want this ribbon property to be preserved.
-This is equivalent to saying that the ring obtained by pushing off any given girth of the tube in the framing direction is not linked with the original tube, which is indeed the case.
+This is equivalent to saying that the circle obtained by pushing off any given girth of the tube in the framing direction is not linked with the original tube, which is indeed the case.